mhguo1/TRAPD/README.md

 	For variant annotation, we have achieved our best results using VEP (https://www.ensembl.org/info/docs/tools/vep/script/index.html).
 Several additional annotators include SnpEff (http://snpeff.sourceforge.net/) and ANNOVAR (http://annovar.openbioinformatics.org/en/latest/).
 	We highly recommend annotating the case and control data in the same way.

+	0.4) Read depth filter:
+	Optional step if you want to filter for sites meeting certain criteria, e.g., read depth.
+Please see code at bottom of page for how this was performed in our paper.

 **1a) Creating a SNP file**